cobwebch/external_import/Documentation/Installation/Index.rst

 The "userFunc" property of the transformations configuration has been renamed to :ref:`userFunction <administration-transformations-properties-userfunction>` and its sub-property "params" has been renamed "parameters".
-Backwards-compatibility is ensured for now.

 If both "insert" and "update" operations are disabled in the general configuration (using the :ref:`disabledOperations property <administration-general-tca-properties-disabledoperations>`),